 The formal term for sensory sensitivity is sensory processing disorder (SPD) — also known as sensory over-responsivity or sensory integration dysfunction — which is characterized by sensitivity of one or more of the senses, like how migraine sufferers are sensitive to light or strong odors.
 It affects one in 20 children as either an unfortunate inconvenience by itself or related to another disorder like autism, epilepsy, or mental health issues like attention deficit hyperactivity disorder (ADHD) and generalized anxiety disorder.
 If left untreated, SPD can continue into adulthood.

-Research from Colorado State University supports the theory that those with SPD have brain processing mechanisms that differ from those without it, and that sensory integration therapy — immersing patients in guided, sensory input in order to retrain brain responses — is a common and effective treatment.
+Research — published in American Journal of Occupational Therapy — from Colorado State University supports the theory that those with SPD have brain processing mechanisms that differ from those without it, and that sensory integration therapy — immersing patients in guided, sensory input in order to retrain brain responses — is a common and effective treatment.
 But when patients are suffering from acute sensory attacks, sensations can be uncomfortable or even painful, and quality of life can be vastly reduced.

 Cannabis extracts have emerged as a complementary or stand-alone component in treatment for multiple conditions that impact sensory sensitivity.
 Because cannabis comes in a variety of forms — skin creams, oils and tinctures, even edible foods — it can be used to target a multitude of different symptoms.
 Because non-psychoactive cannabis has only a few minor side effects and isn’t lethal even in high doses, it’s considered a relatively safe option for patients of any age.